amirkdv/codex/README.md

 2. **Transform**: this is where the core idea is implemented.
 Given the DOM tree of the previous step, Codex traverses and transforms the tree in such a way to make it match its own [semantic structure](#semantic-trees).
-3. **Server**: the server is responsible for serving Codex output, watch its inputs.
-Every time an input changes, the server triggers a rebuild and communicate DOM updates to clients over WebSockets.
+3. **Server**: the server is responsible for serving Codex output and watch its input files.
+Every time an input changes, the server triggers a rebuild and communicates DOM updates to its clients over WebSockets.
 4. **Client**: JS code responsible for turning Codex's output HTML into a live app with search, folding, and full-screen.